espocrm/documentation/docs/administration/jobs.md

 If you want a job to be run as often as possible you need to set the scheduling to `* * * * *`.

+Important: Scheduling works in **UTC timezone**.
+It doesn't honor the server's timezone.
+You need to consider it when you want to run jobs at specific hours.

 ## Setting up

 There are two ways how jobs can be processed: with crontab or daemon.